Melchizedek;

 The first mention of the city of Jerusalem...

 The first mention of the city of Jerusalem is in the Egyptian Execration Texts of the 19th–18th centuries B.C.E.
 The name is spelled wš mm and was probably pronounced "rushalimum."
 In the Tell el-Amarna letters of the 14th century B.C.E., it is written Urusalim, and in Assyrian Ursalimmu (Sennacherib inscription).
 In the Bible it is usually spelled yrushlm and sometimes yrushlym (pronounced "Yerushalayim").
-The city of Salem (Genesis14:18; Psalms 76:3) is evidently Jerusalem.
-The Greek Hierosolyma reflects the "holiness" (hieros, "holy") of the city.
-It seems that the original name was Irusalem, and the meaning of the two words composing it is "to found".
-The popular later midrashic explanation of the name Jerusalem as "foundation of peace (shalom)" is associated with the poetic appellations given to the city.

 This city is mentioned 809 times in Scripture by this name, beginning with Joshua 10:1 and ending with Galatians 4:25.

-It is God's chosen place for the capital of His eternal earthly kingdom under the Messiah!
+It is G-d's chosen place for the capital of His eternal earthly kingdom under the Messiah!
 (2Chr.
 6:6; 33:4; Isa.
 2:1-4; 9:6-7; 44:26; 62:7; Jer.
 17:25; Ezek.
 43:7; 48:35; Joel 3:20; Zech.
 14:1-21).
 Jerusalem will be the center of the battle of Armageddon (Zechariah 14; Revelation 19).
-Source: Dake's Annotated Reference Bible.

 The king of Salem

-Melchizedek or Malki Tzedek (from Hebrew מַלְכִּי־צֶדֶק mal-i édeq, literally "my king is righteous(ness)") is a priest mentioned during the Abram narrative in the 14th chapter of the Book of Genesis.
+Melchizedek or Malki Tzedek (from Hebrew מַלְכִּי־צֶדֶק mal -i édeq, literally "my king is righteous(ness)") is a priest mentioned during the Abram narrative in the 14th chapter of the Book of Genesis.

-He is introduced as the king of Salem, and priest of El Elyon ("The highest G-D").
+He is introduced as the king of Salem, and priest of El Elyon ("The highest G-d").
 He brings out bread and wine and blesses Abram.
 Chazalic literature, specifically Targum Jonathan, Targum Yerushalmi, and the Babylonian Talmud, presents the name (מלכי־צדק) as a nickname title for Shem, the son of Noah

-Shem (Hebrew: שם, Modern Shem Tiberian Šēm ; Greek: Σημ Sēm; Arabic: سام Sām; Ge'ez: ሴም, Sēm; "renown; prosperity; name") was one of the sons of Noah in the Hebrew Bible as well as in Islamic literature.
+Shem (Hebrew: שם, Modern Shem Tiberian Šēm ; Greek: Σημ S m; Arabic: سام Sām; Ge'ez: ሴም, Sēm; "renown; prosperity; name") was one of the sons of Noah in the Hebrew Bible as well as in Islamic literature.
 He is most popularly regarded as the eldest son, though some traditions regard him as the second son.

 Genesis 10:21 refers to relative ages of Shem and his brother Japheth, but with sufficient ambiguity in each to have yielded different translations.
 The verse is translated in the KJV as "Unto Shem also, the father of all the children of Eber, the brother of Japheth the elder, even to him were children born.".